Residual Finiteness Growth in Virtually Nilpotent Groups: Introduction

 A group $G$ is said to be residually finite if the intersection of all finite index normal subgroups is trivial.
 Hence, for every non-trivial element $g\in G$, there exists a finite index normal subgroup $N_g\lhd_f G$ such that $g\notin N_g$.
 Equivalently, there exists a homomorphism $\varphi_g: G \to Q_g$ to a finite group such that $\varphi_g(g) \neq e$ by taking $Q_g = G/N_g$.
 The residual finiteness growth $\RF_G: \N \to \N$ is a function that quantifies this property for finitely generated residually finite groups.
 If $\norm{\cdot}_G$ denotes a word norm on $G$, then $\RF_G$ is the smallest function such that for every $g\in G$ with $0\neq \norm{g}_G \leq n$ there exists $N_g \lhd_f G$ with $g\notin N_g$ and $[G:N_g] \leq \RF_G(n)$.

 The study of the residual finiteness growth started in the founding paper \cite{bou2010quantifying}.
-Since then, this function has been studied for various classes, including free groups \cite{bradford2019short}, linear groups \cite{franz2017quantifying}, virtually abelian groups \cite{math_virt_ab}, virtually solvable minimax groups \cite{dere2025residual}, and certain branch groups \cite{branch_groups}.
+Since then, this function has been studied for various classes, including free groups \cite{bradford2019short}, linear groups \cite{franz2017quantifying}, virtually solvable minimax groups \cite{dere2025residual}, and certain branch groups \cite{branch_groups}.
 More information concerning the current state of this field can be found in the survey article \cite{survey2022}.
-This paper focuses on the class of finitely generated nilpotent groups.
-Their residual finiteness growth was first studied in \cite{bou2010quantifying}, where it was shown that $\RF_G \preceq \log^{h(G)}$ with $h(G)$ is the Hirsch length of $G$.
-Since then, better polylogarithmic bounds have been established in \cite{dere2019corrigendum} and more recently in \cite{dere2025residual}.
-Nonetheless, many questions remain unanswered, including the exact behavior of $\RF_G$, and in this paper, we address several of these open questions.

-Firstly, it was unknown how $\RF_G$ behaves when taking a finite index subgroup when $G$ is nilpotent.
-In general, it is known that commensurable groups do not necessarily have the same residual finiteness growth, as illustrated for example in \cite{MR2925403,math_virt_ab}.
-However, for nilpotent groups it was shown that $\RF_G = \RF_{G/T(G)}$ in \cite{MarkPubl}, where $T(G)$ denotes the torsion subgroup of $G$, indicating that commensurable nilpotent groups could have the same residual finiteness growth.
-Our first main result confirms this intuition: \begin{thmx} Let $G_1$ and $G_2$ denote two finitely generated nilpotent groups.
-If $G_1$ and $G_2$ are commensurable, then $\RF_{G_1} = \RF_{G_2}$. \end{thmx}
+This paper focuses on the class of finitely generated virtually nilpotent groups.